cosmofur/EX716/README.md

 NOP, PUSH, DUP, POPNULL, SWP, POP, CMP, ADD, SUB, OR, AND, XOR, JMPZ, JMPC, JMPO, JMP, JMPI, JMPS, CAST, POLL, RRTC, RLTC, SHR, SHL, INV, COMP2, FCLR, FSAV, FLOD, ADM, SCLR, SRPT

 There are about 32 instructions if you consider the 'S', 'I', 'II', and default as variants of the same instruction.

+ADM mode currently does nothing, but future plans is to enable memory banking, soft and hw interups and protected memory functions as features controled by Adm mode.